Mrs Barton, Mrs Plant and Miss Horsley would like to welcome year 5 back and looking forward to a great summer term.

 Oscar Romero’s feast day is the 24th March.

-Our Catholic Social Teaching focus this half term is Dignity of the Human Person
+Our Catholic Social Teaching focus this half term is Options for the poor and vulnerable.

-Our virtues for this half term are Curious and Active
+Our virtues for this half term are Loving and Compassionate

 |